Perspective | Third parties fear the Democrats’ big voter bill. It’ll actually help them.

 Far more important, however, is what H. R.1 would do to make it easier for third-party Congressional candidates to compete.
 The 6-to-1 match for small contributions applies to every elective federal office.
 Every candidate, including third-party candidates, could build the support they need from many small contributors, including — because now there’s a strong incentive to target them — those who have never given to campaigns.
 H.R.1 also includes a pilot voucher program, which gives voters in some districts $50 vouchers to contribute to federal campaigns; should that program be expanded, the potential for third-party competition only grows.
 H.R.1 doesn’t aim at equality in funding, but increased participation by ordinary citizens, and decreased dependence on large contributions from the very few.

 There’s a lot wrong with American democracy, but there’s a growing consensus it needs more party competition in Congress.
 More competition — encouraged by the reforms in H.R.
-1 — would break what the political scientist Lee Drutman has called the “doom loop” of two-party polarized politics.
+1 — would break what political scientist Lee Drutman has called the “doom loop” of two-party polarized politics.

 While we think of America as a two-party democracy, throughout its history the two dominant parties have always been ideologically divided.
 Thus America has actually been governed, in effect — when governing seemed to happen — by four parties.
 Those four parties competed to build coalitions that could enact major legislation in Congress.
 Strengthening new parties on both the right and left could well help to restore us to that more productive political reality.